shaunliewsmu/ai-laryngeal-video-based-classifier/timesformer/README.md

-# ViViT Transformer for Laryngeal Cancer Screening
+# TimeSformer Transformer for Laryngeal Cancer Screening

-This repository implements a [Vision Video Transformer (ViViT)](https://huggingface.co/docs/transformers/model_doc/vivit) model for the classification of laryngeal endoscopy videos into "referral" and "non-referral" categories.
+This repository implements a [TimeSformer (Time-Space Transformer)](https://huggingface.co/docs/transformers/model_doc/timesformer) model for the classification of laryngeal endoscopy videos into "referral" and "non-referral" categories.
 The model is designed to assist in triaging patients for laryngeal cancer screening, particularly in low-resource settings.

 ## Overview

-- Implements the ViViT architecture using Hugging Face Transformers
+- Implements the TimeSformer architecture using Hugging Face Transformers
 - Supports different frame sampling methods using PyTorchVideo samplers
 - Includes training, evaluation, and inference pipelines
 - Provides visualization tools for model performance analysis